callesg/stream-with-obs-to-reddit-rpan/README.md

 # stream-with-obs-to-reddit-rpan
+Stream video to reddit rpan using a computer.
 A script that creates a stream key for reddit rpan.
-To stream with OBS
+To stream with OBS or other rtmp based video streaming software.

 ## How to use
 On linux or mac run stream.command it will open your browser and ask you to authorize with reddit, ask for a subredit and a stream title.
 After you do those things press "start stream" and a stream will be created and the stream key will be given you you.
 Copy the stream key in to OBS and start streaming.